hbctraining/Training-modules/Visualization_in_R/README.md

 |[Basic plotting with ggplot2](lessons/02_basics_ggplot2.md) | 75 min |
 |[Advanced visualizations](lessons/03_advanced_visualizations.md) | 90 min |

+### Dataset

+All the files used for the above lessons are linked within, but can also be [accessed here](https://github.com/hbctraining/Intro-to-R-with-DGE/tree/master/data).

 ### Installation Requirements

 Download the most recent versions of R and RStudio for your laptop: